 When the board is connected to your computer for the first time, the operating system will perform a driver software installation.
 The driver file supports both 32- and 64-bit versions of Microsoft® Windows® XP, Windows Vista®, Windows 7, Windows 8, and Windows 10.
-The drivers for the board are included with Atmel Studio/Microchip MPLAB® X IDE.
+The drivers for the board are included with both MPLAB® X IDE and Atmel Studio 7.